thomtreebus/Pacto/DevInstructions.md

 New functionality can be added to the application without having to modify existing models.
 The server application can be extended by adding new controllers that can perform certain operations without having to modify any of the models.
 On the client new components can be created without having to change existing components.

 #### **Liskov Substitution Principle**
 The application currently doesn't rely on inheritance as React is by nature, a functional framework.
 The majority of the server application uses a functional programming approach.
-Therefore it is very rare for a class to have child classes.
+Therefore, it is very rare for a class to have child classes.
 #### **Interface Segregation Principle**
 In the client application,pages only depend on components that it displays/uses.
 At the top of each file, only the required functions/components are imported in order to ensure that interfaces are segregated from each other.
 The server application will throw an error if there are any unused imports at the top of a file.
 #### **Dependency Inversion Principle**